ibmresilient/resilient-python-api/resilient-app-config-plugins/README.md

 **TODO**

 ## Creating a Custom Plugin
-You can create your own plugin to connect `resilient-circuits` to any external credential provider that may not be built-in to the `resilient-circuits` framework.
+TODO: update this with new convention for custom plugins You can create your own plugin to connect `resilient-circuits` to any external credential provider that may not be built-in to the `resilient-circuits` framework.
 To create a custom plugin, simply create one Python file.
 This Python file should expose a custom class, which implements the interface defined by `resilient_app_config_plugins.plugin_base.PAMPluginInterface`.
 That interface requires that you implement a constructor, a `get()` method, and a `selftest()` method.
 See one of the built-in plugins for details.
 The most important part is to implement the `get()` method to make a REST request out to the solution to retrieve the data affiliated with the value that you set for that config in your app.config file.
 The format which you use to reference values in the app.config is up to you.

 Note that there are a few conventions that we use which are exposed from the parent class `PAMPluginInterface`.